manikantannaren/mynetbeans/NB-Create-Archive/README.md

 ###Netbeans plugin portal
 You can download the plugin from [Netbeans plugin portal](http://plugins.netbeans.org/plugin/58976/?show=true)

+###Using the NetBeans plugin manager
+This plugin is verified for NetBeans 8.0.* and can be installed using the plugin manager.

+1. Start NetBeans
+2. Selected Tools->Plugins
+3. In Available Plugins tab, search for ```NetBeans Create Archive```
+4. Select the plugin
+5. Click install.
 ##Acknowledgements
 A big thank you to @Chris2011 for trying out the plugin in full trust and reporting issues